heroiclabs/nakama-dotnet/README.md

 1. Install and run the servers.
 Follow these [instructions](https://heroiclabs.com/docs/install-docker-quickstart).

 2. Download the client from the [releases page](https://github.com/heroiclabs/nakama-dotnet/releases) and import it into your project.
-You can also [build from source](#source-builds) with the cake build tool.
+You can also [build from source](#source-builds).

 3. Use the connection credentials to build a client object.